hpc/mpifileutils/doc/rst/build.rst

      cd ..
    cd ..

+To build on PowerPC, one may need to add :code:`--build=powerpc64le-redhat-linux-gnu` to the configure commands.

 Assuming the dependencies have been placed in an `install` directory as shown above, build mpiFileUtils from a release like v0.9: